-CAMART² is based on collaboration between the Institute of Solid State Physics, University of Latvia (ISSP UL), Royal Institute of Technology (KTH) - the largest technical university in Sweden and RISE - the Swedish research institute for microelectronics and optics.
+CAMART² is based on collaboration between the Institute of Solid State Physics, University of Latvia (ISSP UL), Royal Institute of Technology (KTH) - the largest technical university in Sweden and RISE Research Institutes of Sweden, Sweden’s research institute and innovation partner.
 The Centre of Excellence profits from the complementary expertise of the project partners in business and science,

 and their rich experience in commercialization of the research results accumulated at the Nordic innovation cluster Kista Science City.
 The CAMART² project takes the services, knowhow and capabilities of all partners into account to create a joint research and technology transfer platform for the promotion of science, innovation and industrial developments.